Dental Series #2: Dental home care: What you CAN do for your pet’s teeth for very little cost and time?

 -We do NOT recommend antlers, natural (real) bones of any sort, dried hooves, hard toys or ice cubes.
 No, I don’t want to argue about it.
 I don’t care what the girl at the pet store said.
 No antlers…unless you want to give me some extra business when your Chewie fractures his tooth??

 -Check out the Veterinary Oral Health Council website. www.vohc.org.
-They are an independent organization that offers their seal of approval on products that meet their very strict standards for plaque and/or tartar control.
+They are an independent organization that offers its seal of approval on products that meet their very strict standards for plaque and/or tartar control.

 -Use common sense.
 Don’t give Hoover any kind of chew if he is not a “responsible chewer” and will swallow it whole.
 Do not buy your Chihuahua Taco, the size LARGE chew for dogs 60lbs+ because you think it will last longer.
 Taco might choke.